-- We are non-discriminatory in admission, discrimination in all its programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.
-Our programs serve children and youth, infant through eighth grade. - A parent or guardian is required to visit the site for an orientation before the child attends.
-If you cannot attend the scheduled orientation, please set up an individual orientation before your child's first day. - We will make every effort to include children with special needs in our program.
-Children who have special needs are considered for admission on an individual basis.
-The Site Director will meet with you before enrollment to determine if the program is the best environment for the child.
-Upon enrollment, staff and parents will meet regularly to monitor the child's progress and discuss how best to support the child. - It is sometimes necessary to redirect children and their families, especially if we do not have facilities or staff to work with the child's needs.
-In these cases, the Site Director and the child's parent or guardian will decide if the center can properly meet the needs of the child. - Throughout the year, we will observe traditional celebrations, such as birthdays, Halloween, Christmas, Hanukah, Kwanza, Valentine's Day, and Easter.
-If you would prefer your child or children not participate, please take the responsibility to alert the Site Director in advance of the scheduled celebration.
+- We are non-discriminatory in admission, on the basis of sex, sexual orientation, gender, gender identity, ethnic group identification, race, ancestry, national origin, religion, color, or mental or physical ability.
+Our programs serve children and youth, infant through eighth grade. - A parent or guardian is required to attend an orientation before the child attends.
+If you cannot attend the scheduled orientation, please set up an individual orientation before your child's first day. - We will make every effort to include children with exceptional needs in our program.
+Children who have exceptional needs are considered for admission on an individual basis.
+The Deputy Director and the Site Director will meet with the parent or guardian before enrollment to determine if the program is the best environment for the child.
+Upon enrollment, staff and parents will continue to meet regularly to monitor the child's progress and discuss how best to support the child.

+It is sometimes necessary to redirect children and their families, especially if we do not have facilities or staff to work with the child's exceptional needs.
+In these cases, the Deputy Director and the Site Director